Apollo: An Adaptive Parameter-wise Diagonal Quasi-Newton Method for Nonconvex Stochastic Optimization: Adaptive Parameter-Wise Diagonal Quasi-Newton

 \subsection{Stepsize Bias Correction}

 To mitigate the stochastic variance problem in stochastic quasi-Newton methods, \textsc{Apollo} utilizes stepsize bias correction on the stochastic gradients at each step $t$.
-Concretely, comparing the parameter updating formulas of Newton's method \eqref{eq:newton} and quasi-Newton methods \eqref{eq:quasi-newton}, we observe that the optimal stepsize $\eta_t$ equals to $1$ if the Hessian approximation $B_t$ and the stochastic gradient $g_t$ are close to the exact Hessian $H_t$ and gradient $\nabla f(\theta_t)$, respectively.
+We know that the optimal stepsize $\eta_t$ equals to $1$ w.r.t the \emph{quadratic approximation} underlying Newton's method, if the Hessian approximation $B_t$ and the stochastic gradient $g_t$ are close to the exact Hessian $H_t$ and gradient $\nabla f(\theta_t)$, respectively.
 Inspired by this, we correct the stepsize bias in the stochastic gradient $g_t$ by replacing it with a corrected gradient $g_t' = \eta_t g_t$.
-Together with the corresponding corrected $y_t' = g_{t+1}' - g_t' = \eta_t y_t$, we correct the updating term $\Lambda$ of $B_t$ in \eqref{eq:update} by:
+Together with the corresponding corrected $y_t' = g_{t+1}' - g_t' = \eta_t y_t$, we correct the updating term $\Lambda$ of $B_t$ in \eqref{eq:update} by replacing $y_t$ with $y_t'$:

+where $d_t = -s_t / \eta_t = B_t^{-1} g_t$ is the corrected update direction.
+Note that after applying the step bias correction, the update formula of $B_t$ in \eqref{eq:correct} is independent with the stepsize $\eta_t$, eliminating the stepsize bias.
+Technically, the stepsize bias correction is designed to reduce the stochastic variance, rather than entirely discarding the stepsize.
+The \textsc{Apollo} algorithm (Algorithm~\ref{alg:apollo}) still incorporates the stepsize at every iteration to enforce convergence.

-where $d_t = -s_t / \eta_t = B_t^{-1} g_t$ is the update direction.
-Based on previous studies, incorporating moving averages for the stochastic gradients significantly reduces the variance~\citep{johnson2013accelerating,kingma2015adam}.
-We follow these work and apply exponential moving average to $g_t$, together with the initialization bias correction:
+Based on previous studies, incorporating exponential moving averages (EMVs) for the stochastic gradients significantly reduces the variance~\citep{kingma2015adam}.
+We follow these works and apply EMV to $g_t$, together with the initialization bias correction:

-where $0 < \beta < 1$ is the decay rate of the exponential moving average.
+where $0 < \beta < 1$ is the decay rate of EMV and $y_t$ in \eqref{eq:correct} is written as $m_{t+1} - m_t$.
 Note that we do not apply moving average methods to the approximated Hessian, though the diagonal matrix is easier to be explicitly formed to average than full matrices.
-Further improving \textsc{Apollo} by investigating the moving average of the diagonal matrix $B_t$ might be a interesting direction of future work.
+Investigating the moving average of the diagonal $B_t$ might be an interesting direction of future work.